ibm-cloud-docs/containers/cs_storage_block.md

 ### Mounting block storage with an `XFS` file system
 {: #xfs}

-The following examples creates a storage class that provisions block storage with an `XFS` file system.
+The following examples create a storage class that provisions block storage with an `XFS` file system.
 {: shortdesc}

 - **Example for Endurance block storage:**